rust-lang/rfcs/text/3446-store.md

 And that's it!

-I need not implement `MultipleStore`, and thus do not have to track allocations and deallocations.
-And I need not implement `PinningStore`, and thus do not have to ensure that memory remains pinned.
+I need not implement `StoreMultiple`, and thus do not have to track allocations and deallocations.
+And I need not implement `StorePinning`, and thus do not have to ensure that memory remains pinned.

 More examples of `Store` can be found at https://github.com/matthieu-m/storage/tree/main/src/store, including an inline bump store.